Intrinsic Error Evaluation during Human -Robot Interaction

 Testing phase – Scoring:

-Each of the submitted sample indices (6 per set) will be converted to the corresponding time points in milliseconds and compared against the ground truth (reference) and the temporal error (difference) in milliseconds will be calculated up to a maximum time point limit (yet to be finalized e.g.: 3000 ms).
-If the detection happens outside the maximum time point, a penalty will be added to the team’s total (the penalty would equal the maximum time point limit e.g.: 3000 ms).
+Each of the submitted sample indices (6 per set) will be converted to the corresponding time points in milliseconds and compared against the ground truth (reference) and the temporal error (difference) in milliseconds will be calculated up to a maximum time point limit (1000 ms).
+If the detection happens outside the maximum time point, a penalty will be added to the team’s total (the penalty would equal the maximum time point limit i.e. 1000 ms).
 The error term will be summed up across all sets and all subjects and a grand total will be thus generated.
 This grand total will be used to determine the winners.

 Note: